USSR (part 1)

 New losses

-In summer of 1921, the Caucasian Office of the Communist Party of Bolsheviks held a number of sessions to solve the Karabakh problem.
-On July 4, the plenary session issued a decree confirming the belonging of Karabakh to Armenia.
-However, on the next day, Stalin convened an extraordinary session to transfer Karabakh to Azerbaijan.
-The Treaty of Kars signed in October of 1921 completed the carve-up of Armenia.
+In the summer of 1921, the Caucasian Bureau of the Bolshevik Communist Party held several sessions on the status of Karabakh.
+On July 4, the plenary session adopted a decree affirming Karabakh as part of Armenia.
+But the next day, Stalin convened an extraordinary session that reversed the decision and assigned Karabakh to Azerbaijan.
+The Treaty of Kars (October 1921) finalized the division of Armenian lands.

-As a result of the Soviet and Turkish manipulations, the territory of the Soviet Republic of Armenia was reduced to 30,000 square km.
-Armenia was even deprived of Mount Ararat, its main symbol.
+As a result of Soviet–Turkish political manipulation, the territory of the Soviet Republic of Armenia was reduced to just 30,000 square kilometers.
+Even Mount Ararat, the spiritual symbol of the nation, was lost.

 Fate of Nakhichevan